EriikP4/VRC-Widget-Assets/README.md

 ﻿# VRC Widget Assets

-This is a short tutorial and, at the same time, a list of resources that you can add to your VRChat widget on Discord.
+This is a list of resources that you can add to your VRChat widget on Discord.

 ## Tutorial
 **soon™** -- *go to https://discordwidgets.com*